Unpacking UPFs: Your Guide to Blood Pressure Management and Nutritional Clarity – Part 1

 Medically reviewed by:

-Welcome to our double feature on the important topic that are ultra-processed foods, or UPFs.
+Welcome to our double feature on ultra-processed foods, or UPFs.

-Nowadays, food is also a feat of engineering – touched by human innovation just as much as the world around us.
+In modern times, food preparation and processing has increasingly become a feat of engineering – touched by human innovation just as much as the world around us.
 We might marvel at our technological achievements, like dams and skyscrapers, but there’s just as much science and R&D in the food production industry.
-UPFs are one example of this – they’ve become staples in our diets despite mounting evidence that they’re also killing us.
+UPFs are one example of this – and they’ve become staples in our diets due to their low cost, convenience and accessibility.

 Understanding and Defining UPFs

 Unlike simple processed foods, UPFs are manufactured through extensive industrial processes.
-As a result, they’re designed to be delicious, long-lasting, and convenient, but are typically high in salt, sugar, additives, preservatives, and unhealthy fats.
+As a result, they’re designed to be delicious and convenient with a long shelf-life.
+However, they are typically high in salt, sugar, additives, preservatives and unhealthy fats.

-• Snack foods: Things like potato chips, nachos, and other packaged snacks that are often high in salt and preservatives.
+• Snack foods: For example potato chips, nachos, and other packaged snacks that are often high in salt and preservatives.

-• Processed/Reconstituted meat and fish products: Sausages, bacon, and some types of ham are frequently preserved with chemicals, high in sodium and saturated fats, while fish fingers and chicken nuggets are often heavily processed.
+• Processed/reconstituted meat and fish products: Sausages, bacon, and some types of ham are often high in sodium and saturated fats, while turkey twizzlers and chicken nuggets are often heavily processed.

-• Confectionery, desserts, and bakery products: Includes candies, chocolate bars, ice cream, and ready-made cakes, but also packaged bread, pastries, and other bakery products that often contain additives and preservatives to extend their shelf life.
+• Confectionery, desserts, and bakery products: Includes sweets, chocolate bars, ice cream and ready-made cakes as well as packaged bread, pastries, and other bakery products that often contain additives and preservatives to extend their shelf life.

-• Cereals and breakfast bars: Breakfast cereals and energy/snack bars that are high in sugar and low in fibre, fall under the UPF category.
+• Cereals and breakfast bars: Breakfast cereals and energy/snack bars that are high in sugar and low in fibre.

 • Instant and packaged soups: These often contain high levels of sodium and preservatives, with minimal nutritional value.

-• Frozen foods: This category includes frozen pizzas, dinners, and snacks, which are typically high in calories, sodium, and additives.
+• Frozen foods: Including frozen pizzas, dinners, and snacks, which are typically high in calories, sodium, and additives.

-• Sugary drinks: Fizzy drinks, but also sweetened juices, energy drinks, and flavoured coffees and teas that are high in sugar.
+• Sugary drinks: Fizzy drinks, sweetened juices, energy drinks, and flavoured coffees and teas that are high in sugar.

 • Dairy: Some processed cheeses, flavoured yoghurt, and dairy-based desserts can be high in sugar and artificial ingredients.